Creating a home lab environment

 In this lesson, we walk through setting up our environment in order to follow along with the hands-on demonstrations throughout the course.
 This is an important lesson to complete if you want to apply what you’re learning hands-on, so if you get stuck at any point in time, please reach out and we’ll help you resolve the issue so that you can move on.

 The first thing we need to configure is Kali Linux, which is a free Linux distribution that’s often used for digital forensics and penetration testing.
 The reason we want to use Kali is because it comes pre-installed with many of the tools we’ll be using throughout the course, which will help us get going and avoid issues that can come from running different operating systems.

-If you already have a lab environment set up, feel free to skip ahead to the section of this lesson called “Installing Docker in Kali” and pick up from there.
+If you already have a lab environment set up, feel free to skip ahead to the section called “Installing Docker in Kali” in this lesson, and pick up from there.

 Creating a Kali Virtual Machine with VirtualBox

 Don’t worry, this step is not difficult and it doesn’t take too much time.
 And again, this is all free.If you don’t already have VirtualBox or VMWare, go ahead and download whichever one you prefer, but I’ll be using VirtualBox.

 All you have to do is go to virtualbox.org and download the latest version for your current operating system.
 I’m on a mac, so I’ll download the OS X version, but if you’re on Windows you would download that version.